bakhtos/PANNs/README.md

 inserted into them.

-In general, these parameters are used to customize the models (some models only support some of the parameters, check [the source](panns/models/models.py)):
+In general, these parameters are used to customize the models (some models only support some parameters, check [the source](panns/models/models.py)):

 - `classes_num`: Amount of classes used
 - `wavegram`: Whether to use the Wavegram features (see [1])
 - `spectrogram`: Whether to use the log-mel-Spectrogram features
   - `sample_rate`: Sample rate of the original audio
   - `win_length`: Window length to use for MelSpectrogram extraction
-  - `hop_legtn`: Hop length for the window of MelSpectrogram extraction
+  - `hop_length`: Hop length for the window of MelSpectrogram extraction
   - `n_mels`: Amount of mel filterbanks to use for MelSpectrogram
   - `f_min`: Minimum frequency
   - `f_max`: Maximum frequency